It's a bit different from my regular development-related tips, but it might help some content creators.

 Click the audio menu, and set a second Mic/Auxiliary device to the BlackHole 2ch.

-Now your stream will be capturing your microphone input, as well as the desktop output.
+Now your stream will be capturing your microphone input and the desktop output.

-You can hear a demo on this Twitch stream I did, wherein in the background, you should hear some soft LoFI beats.
+You can hear a demo on my Twitch stream, wherein you should listen to some soft LoFI beats in the background.